 - Check the distance between the eyepiece and your eyes.
 If you wear glasses, you will want to twist or fold any eye cups down to bring your eyes closer, and if you do not wear glasses, verify that those eye cups are raised.

-Birding binoculars are expensive pieces of equipment, and knowing how to use them properly begins with adjusting the focus to suit your eyes.
+Birding binoculars are expensive, and knowing how to use them properly begins with adjusting the focus to suit your eyes.
 If you have the diopter adjusted correctly and there is no other explanation for a blurry image, contact the optics' manufacturer about the possibility of a repair or replacement.